Bayesian Uncertainty Estimation Under Complex Sampling: Simulation Study

 The three-stage designs with PSU level dependence (PPS3 and SPPS3) show similar results.
 The unequal selection is weaker in the three stage designs than in the one-stage.
 Therefore the stratification does not lead to much gain in efficiency.
-Both designs show an improvement in coverage for both marginal and joint coverage.
+Both designs show an improvement in coverage for both marginal and joint coverage and match well (but not identically) to the asymptotic MLE distribution.
 This is consistent with results from the one-stage designs, but combines the unequal weighting, within PSU dependence, and stratification into a single design, similar to household surveys such as the NSDUH.